 The ketogenic diet or keto diet is a high fat, low carbohydrate way of eating.
-It allows for small amounts of proteins, natural fats like coconut oil or butter and vegetables.
+It allows for moderate amounts of proteins, natural fats like coconut oil or butter and vegetables.
 It enforces a 4:1 ratio of fats to proteins and carbohydrates.
 The Atkins Diet is similar to a keto diet, the difference being the amount of protein eaten.

 We have been told for years that eating fat is bad for you.
 This is simply not true!
 The body needs healthy fats to absorb nutrients and minerals (think vitamins).
 More about this later.

-Did you know the standard American diet (SAD) contains 45-65% of calories from carbohydrate rich food?
+Did you know the standard American diet (SAD) contains 45-65% of calories from carbohydrate-rich food?
 That’s why there is an epidemic of obesity and health-related illnesses.
 Are you guilty of choosing to eat a diet high in carbohydrates?
 Or are you ready to try something different?

 Foods high in fat like nuts, coconut milk, and butter are encouraged.
 The diet forbids the consumption of pasta, bread, sugar, and grains.
 This results in the ketones replacing glucose as fuel for the body, particularly the brain.
 This fat metabolism reduces the systemic inflammation that can cause epilepsy and other diseases.
 It’s also, what encourages the healthy weight loss process as your body draws on its fat stores around your belly, hips, and thighs.